PAHackers/programming_challenges/2020/challenge_2/README.md

 10 bonus points for getting within 5% of thunderhorse's round 1 times

-15 bonus points for getting within 5% of thunderhorse's round 2 times (that's right, I improved my times, too!)
+~~15 bonus points for getting within 5% of thunderhorse's round 2 times (that's right, I improved my times, too!)~~ Unfortunately, I found some serious issues with my round 2 solution and won't have time to resolve them, so I'm withdrawing this bonus.

 ### Analysis
 If you have not submited a time complexity analysis as part of round 1, you